 Income limitations apply which preclude wealthier individuals from making regular contributions to a Roth IRA.
 In 2019, the income phase-out range is between $122,000 - $137,000 for single filers and between $193,000 - $203,000 for married couples filing jointly.
 In 2020, the income phase-out limits will also increase: the phase-out range for single filers in 2020 is between $124,000 - $139,000 and for married couples filing jointly $196,000 - $206,000.Contribution limits decrease as taxpayers move through the ranges until they become disqualified.

 Traditional IRA vs. Roth IRA

 Traditional vs. Roth IRA considerations are worthwhile as a Roth account is most advantageous when a taxpayer expects to be in a higher tax bracket in the future, which is why they’re willing to pay tax on their contributions today.
 Also consider how long you’re likely to maintain the strategy based on your income and the phase-out limits for Roth contributions or deductible IRA additions.
 A one-year Roth contribution may not be enough to provide much benefit later on.

 With either IRA, the relatively low annual contribution limits may require the implementation of more than one savings strategy.
-The annual IRA funding limits (lesser of earned income or $6,000 per year in 2019 if under age 50, plus an additional $1,000 for those older) applies to any Roth and/or Traditional IRA contributions in aggregate.
+The annual IRA funding limits (lesser of earned income or $6,000 per year in 2019 and 2020 if under age 50, plus an additional $1,000 for those older) applies to any Roth and/or Traditional IRA contributions in aggregate.